Director of Human Resources, Equity & Inclusion

 Students should report allegations of inappropriate conduct to any staff member they feel comfortable approaching.
-However, reports by students will usually be referred to the Vice President of Student Services, Julia Pitman, at 716-614-6240 or the Title IX Officer, Catherine Brown, at 716-614-5951, or to Campus Security at 716-614-6400.
+However, reports by students will usually be referred to the Vice President of Student Services at 716-614-6240, Public Safety at 716-614-6400, or Title IX Coordinator at 716-614-5951.

-Employees should report suspected Title IX violations to their supervisor, or the Title IX Officer, Catherine Brown, at 716-614-5951.
+Employees should report suspected Title IX violations to their supervisor, or the Title IX Officer at 716-614-5951.

-A student or employee who has been sexually assaulted, or is in immediate danger should contact Campus Security immediately at 716-614-6400.
+A student or employee who has been sexually assaulted, or is in immediate danger should contact Public Safety immediately at 716-614-6400.

 For on-campus medical assistance contact the Wellness Center at 716-614-6275.